-FEES: Enrollment fees are required for special full-time students (i.e., taking more than 11 units), but waived for special part-time students (i.e., taking 11 units or less).
+Enrollment fees are required for special full-time students (i.e., taking more than 11 units), but waived for special part-time students (i.e., taking 11 units or less).
 (Education Code section 76300(f), LACCD Board Rule 8100.03.)
-Effective starting the Summer 2009, the nonresident tuition fee will be charged for all students who are classified as nonresidents; students may apply for an individual waiver pursuant to Board Rule 8100.15.
+Effective starting Summer 2009, the nonresident tuition fee will be charged for all students who are classified as nonresidents; students may apply for an individual waiver pursuant to Board Rule 8100.15.
 The LACCD also charges a health fee (certain categories of students are exempt) and, where applicable, a student representation fee.
 Students who enrolls in over 11 units, are responsible to pay tuition for the full amount of units enrolled.

 The student is expected to follow regulations and procedures that apply to all college students.
 The student shall receive college credit for the community college courses that the student completes.
 Arrangements for receiving high school credit for completed course work must be made with the student’s high school.
 A Supplemental Applications for Grade K-12 for each college course must be approved by High School Official, Parents and Student.